dmidem/hashes/README.md

-# Rust Implementation of Cryptographic Hash Function Algorithms
+# Cryptographic Hash Functions in Rust

 This is a Rust implementation of various cryptographic hash functions.
 The following algorithms are currently supported: